 This is where the wildlife come to show off so if you see a cluster of cars pulled over, then you know something good is going down.

-Big Beehive Hike (& Lake Agnes Tea House)
+Big Beehive Hike (and Lake Agnes Tea House)

 Big Beehive is the shortest but arguably one of the most badass hikes around Lake Louise.
 The bonus?
 In typical friendly Canadian style you can stop for a pot of tea on the way up.